squid-cache/squid-cache.github.io/ProgrammingGuide/ClientStreams.rst

 == More information ==

-A Squid IRC chat [wiki:ClientStreams transcript] discusses how to use !ClientStreams for content analysis.
+The [wiki:ClientStreams transcript] of the Squid IRC chat with Robert Collins (aka ''lifeless'') discusses how to use !ClientStreams for content analysis.

 = Delay Pools =